pressmind/web-core-skeleton-basic/quickstart/pretty_url.md

 The pressmind SDK contains a simple routing and url handling.

 ## Concept
-Each media object has it's own url. to create unique url's or silos, each media object route has a default prefix build by the media object type name.
+Each media object has it's own url. to create unique url's or content silos, Each media object route has a default prefix build by the media object type name.

 **Basic Example:**